wiverson/htmx-demo/README.md

 I originally thought about building a much larger demo, using Spring Security, Spring Data JPA, etc. I decided to back off on that, as it just added complexity that's unnecessary for the main purpose - showing how htmx works with Spring Boot.

+Aside from adding a simple Controller and some templates, the most interesting parts of this project are likely the application.yaml and logback.xml files, which are set up to dramatically reduce the log noise for a typical Spring Boot project.

 If you think a more complicated demo app would be useful, let me know.